 Collapse: How Societies Choose to Fail or Survive by Jared Diamond

-Life seems to have got precarious in the last few years with increasing global uncertainties and many countries experiencing more natural disasters, poor leadership and dire economic, environmental and social conditions.
+Life seems to have got precarious in the last few years with increasing global uncertainties and many countries experiencing an increasing number of natural disasters, poor leadership and dire economic, environmental and social conditions.
 Collapse: How Societies Choose to Fail or Survive by Jared Diamond illustrates why some societies have failed or survived in the past when faced with the problems mentioned above, and how we can learn from these experiences.
-This is another thought-provoking book and one that is super relevant for the uncertain times we live in.
+This is another thought-provoking book and one that is super-relevant for the uncertain times we live in.